 - Moreover, this option has a big chunk of “waiting for a good clinical trial” factor too.
 If your existing trial teams and connections do not come up with another clinical trial soon, you won’t get any benefit with this option alone.

 So, what if your contacts are not able to generate good clinical trial leads for you?

 Why just focus on your own contacts only?
-It’s always interesting to utilize the connections of your colleagues, associate sites and peers.
+It’s always interesting to utilize the connections of your colleagues, associate sites, and peers.
 Getting recommended by someone else is definitely a great source of opportunities.
-It builds up a great trust and good will in new connections and is a fantastic way to multiply your chances of participating in a clinical trial feasibility.
+It builds up a great trust and goodwill in new connections and is a fantastic way to multiply your chances of participating in clinical trial feasibility.

 How to utilize references?

 - Keep your friends, peers, and colleagues apprised of your intentions to participate in clinical trials,

 - Ask them to refer you for a suitable clinical trial opportunity,

 - Be a part of local or regional investigator communities of like-minded sites/investigators,

 - Don’t forget to recommend these good guys to your contacts too (Karma: what goes out comes back 🙂 ),